EconomyLens.com

 Federal Reserve boss Jerome Powell's remarks on the US labour market fuelled expectations for another interest rate cut this month . ©AFP

 London (AFP) – Stocks mostly rose and the dollar retreated Wednesday on hopes for further US interest rate cuts and a solid set of company earnings.
-Gold surged to a fresh high above $4,200 an ounce, boosted also by a fresh flare-up in China-US tensions.
-The dollar was weighed by warnings from Federal Reserve boss Jerome Powell on risks to the US labour market, reinforcing expectations the central bank will cut rates at its October meeting.
-A series of weak jobs reports led the Fed to trim borrowing costs last month for the first time in 2025.
+Gold surged to a new high above $4,200 an ounce, boosted also by a fresh flare-up in China-US tensions.
+The dollar was weighed down by warnings from Federal Reserve boss Jerome Powell on risks to the US labour market, reinforcing expectations the central bank will cut rates at its October meeting.

 Related

 “The Fed and a raft of better-than-expected earnings reports are driving sentiment,” said Kathleen Brooks, research director at trading group XTB.
-Paris surged more than two percent, after the world’s biggest luxury group LVMH beat earnings expectations, triggering a rally across the sector.
-LVMH soared 14 percent, while Gucci-owner Kering and Hermes both rose more than six percent in Paris.
-Burberry jumped six percent in London.
+Paris surged more than two percent after the world’s biggest luxury group LVMH beat earnings expectations, triggering a rally across the sector.
+LVMH shares soared more than 12 percent, while shares in Hermes jumped 7.2 percent and Gucci-owner Kering rose 5.4 percent.
+Shares in Burberry climbed over three percent in London.

-“Luxury goods demand has been in something of a tailspin of late, but LVMH…has reported signs of easing pressures,” said Steve Clayton, head of equity funds at Hargreaves Lansdown.
-Investors also hoped for an end to France’s political turmoil after Prime Minister Sebastien Lecornu backed the suspension of an unpopular 2023 pensions reform to bolster his cabinet’s survival.
+“Luxury goods demand has been in something of a tailspin of late, but LVMH has reported signs of easing pressures,” said Steve Clayton, head of equity funds at Hargreaves Lansdown.
+Investors also hoped for an end to France’s political turmoil after Prime Minister Sebastien Lecornu backed the suspension of an unpopular 2023 pensions overhaul to bolster his cabinet’s survival.
+Frankfurt and London both finished the day in the red.

 Tokyo – Nikkei 225: UP 1.8 percent at 47,472.67 (close)